 EARTH 520: Plate Tectonics and People: Foundations of Solid Earth Science

-This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document, or “jump” to a specific section by clicking any of the links below.
-That said, it is essential that you read the entire document, as well as material covered in the course orientation.
+This syllabus is divided into several sections as outlined below.
+It is essential that you read the entire document, as well as the material covered in the course orientation.
 Together these serve the role of our "course contract."

 - Course Overview